-Besides evaporating opportunities as the Internet and computers uncover the remaining corners of the financial world, there are other disadvantages in the first method.
-If you buy a stock at a price that is two-thirds of its intrinsic value, you can achieve a 50% return once the price reaches the fair value.
+Besides evaporating opportunities as the Internet and computers uncover the remaining corners of the financial world, there are other disadvantages to the first method.
+If you buy a stock at a price that is two-thirds of its intrinsic value, you can achieve a 50% return once the price reaches a fair value.
 But it takes 3 years; then your annualised return drops to 14.5%.
-The fair value could also decline in the meantime (if you bought a brick-and-mortar retailer for 10x PE hoping it will be valued at 15x, but retailer’s earnings continue to decline by 10% while you are waiting for the re-rating).
+The fair value could also decline in the meantime (if you bought a brick-and-mortar retailer for 10x PE hoping it will be valued at 15x, but the retailer’s earnings continue to decline by 10% while you are waiting for the re-rating).
 You also need to pay tax each time you realise a gain, you pay your broker twice (when buying and then selling the same stock), and you also need to find a new idea to put your money.

 What it takes to succeed

 To succeed in investing, especially in the second method of estimating intrinsic value, you have to be a good business analyst, not just a financial analyst.
-The first method requires you to be a contrarian and indecent thinker.
-Low PE stocks are generally experiencing some problems, and there is lots of news and opinions on the never-ending problems of a particular business.
+The first method requires you to be a contrarian thinker.
+Low PE stocks are generally experiencing some problems, and there is a lot of news and opinions on the never-ending problems of a particular business.
 Both methods require patience.
 You need to let great companies compound and not sell them too early.
 You also need to wait for the turnaround to happen and for the market to appreciate the progress.

 Understanding a company’s competitive position and whether it has any edge is very important in both methods.
 Competitive advantages (or ‘Moat’ as Warren Buffett calls it) determine how long a company can enjoy superior growth.
 In the first approach, it is also important to avoid value traps and for the company to deliver a turnaround and understanding business drivers helps a lot.